cbonnalie/tcss460-web-api/README.md

     - Created route, documentation, and testing for getting books by author.
 - Noah
     - Created route, documentation, and testing for creating a book.
+    - Created route, documentation, and testing for pagination (both cursor and offset)

 ### Meetings